nats-io/nats-site/content/blog/scale-new-location-same-great-event.md

 The talks were great, and I can’t wait to view some more of them on YouTube since I could only attend a handful!

-As some of you may recall, last year NATS was featured at SCALE in a talk by [Derek Collison] (https://twitter.com/derekcollison) - the creator of NATS and Founder of Apcera:
+As some of you may recall, last year NATS was featured at SCALE in a talk by [Derek Collison](https://twitter.com/derekcollison) - the creator of NATS and Founder/CEO of Apcera:

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="center-block" width="560" height="315" src="https://www.youtube.com/embed/5GcAgMPECxE" frameborder="0" allowfullscreen></iframe>